isabhinav/HREngagement/README.md

 ## Observations
-- Gender-specific variations exist in several key engagement metrics.
+- Gender-specific variations exist in responses to several survey questions.
 - Targeted interventions in recognition, work-life balance, and leadership trust are necessary to ensure equity in employee experiences and improve engagement.